How to Align Partition | MiniTool Partition Wizard Tutorial [Help]

 The Align Partition feature added in MiniTool Partition Wizard helps users align the specified partition in several simple steps.

-Why Align Partition4K alignment is a quite important issue for hard disks which employ 4K sectors, including both Solid State Drive (SSD) and advanced formatted mechanical hard disk.
-And actually it refers to the alignment between 4K physical sector and cluster.
+4K alignment is a quite important issue for hard disks which employ 4K sectors, including both Solid State Drive (SSD) and advanced formatted mechanical hard disk.
+And actually, it refers to the alignment between 4K physical sector and cluster.

 As a result, reading data saved in one cluster will access 2 physical sectors, thus increasing access time or slowing down read speed.
 Similarly, writing a file will operate 2 physical sectors at least, which definitely will increase writing times and waste disk space.
-Therefore, it is very necessary to perform 4K alignment, and to align partition can help reach the goal.
+Therefore, it is very necessary to perform the 4K alignment.

-But if it is misaligned, you’ll see a pending operation on the left action pane.
-At this time, just click on "Apply" button to perform aligning.
+Step 3.
+If it is misaligned, uses will see a pending operation on the left action pane.
+At this time, just click on Apply button to perform this operation.

-After application, to align a single partition is completed via MiniTool Partition Wizard.
+After that, partition alignment is completed via MiniTool Partition Wizard.
 It is so easy.
-However, if you want to align multiple partitions on the same hard disk, please see Align All Partitions to get details.
+However, to align multiple partitions on the same hard disk, please use Align All Partitions feature.